 Try a combination of these things and hopefully your dog will get some relief:

 Sometimes it is difficult to know what to do first with a newly diagnosed pet.
 If you haven’t already visited your vet, this is the most important first step.
 Make sure your flea control is up-to-date and perhaps take this list in with you to get some advice on which therapies to try first.

 Also bear in mind the other options your vet can provide, such as allergy testing, immunotherapy, corticosteroids, and cyclosporine.
 My hope is that some of the strategies here may give your dog a little relief from his allergies and give you both a good night’s sleep.

 Does your dog have allergies?
-What have you done about them?
+What are you tips for combatting allergies in dogs?
 Tell us your tips in the comments!

-Read more about allergies and flea control on Dogster:
+Read more about allergies in dogs and flea control on Dogster:

 Learn more about dogs with Dogster:

 About the author: With 7 years of small animal practice, Dr. Eloise Bright came to Love That Pet as animal lover and advocate for all animals from baby birds to stray kittens.
 With two sons in tow and hubby, Eloise mainly practices in Sydney, Australia.
-Chat with her and the dog, Duster, and cat, Jimmy, on Google+.
+She has a dog, Duster, and a cat, Jimmy.